amityadav137/portfolio/README.md

 When S3 bucket was public and static site was enabled, the site was working fine.
 This was just for testing purpose.
 I disabled this settings and only CloudFront url was working rather than my domain name.
 I was facing this since yesterday (10-23-2023).

+I resolved the issue on 10-24-2023.
+My domain is accessible.